M-Grant863/NI-Datazone-Analysis/README.md

 ## Overview

-This repository contains a Python workflow for analysing census data and calculating unemployment rates at ward level.
-The script demonstrates basic data processing and statistical analysis techniques inspired by course practical exercises.
-This approach reflects common workflows in GIS and spatial data analysis, where tabular data is processed and analysed to derive meaningful indicators.
+This repository contains a Python-based GIS workflow for analysing census data and visualising spatial patterns across Northern Ireland Data Zones.
+The script integrates tabular census data with spatial boundary data, calculates key socio-economic indicators such as unemployment rates and long-term health conditions, and produces a series of choropleth maps.

+In addition, the workflow includes a spatial accessibility analysis, calculating the distance from each Data Zone to the nearest emergency department using geometric centroids and Euclidean distance.
+The results are visualised through multiple maps, enhanced with cartographic elements including legends, scale bars, north arrows, and gridlines.

+The project demonstrates key GIS and spatial data analysis techniques, including data integration, indicator calculation, spatial analysis, and thematic mapping, implemented within a reproducible Python workflow using libraries such as GeoPandas and Matplotlib.
 ## Installation

 Create the environment using: